 How do I get started with house demolition?

-The first step toward getting your house demolished involves getting your home inspected, then you'll need to collect the necessary permits.
+The first step toward getting your house demolished involves getting your home inspected.

 Typically, the house demolition process involves the following steps...

 Step 2: Acquire the necessary permits.

 Step 3: Disconnect existing services.

 Step 5: Haul away the debris.

 How does a house get demolished?

 The two most common ways to demolish a house are either traditional, mechanical demolition with the assistance of heavy equipment, or by tearing down the house by hand (also known as deconstruction).

 Traditional Mechanical Demolition

 Mechanical demolition is the most common form of demolition—the house is ripped down with the help of hydraulic excavators and other heavy machinery.